 F. Show that your community offers the public information on how they can control and remove invasive species in order to improve or maintain bird habitat.

-The Village of Bayside Invasive Species page on the Village’s website provides multiple links for residents to use to obtain more information about the various invasive species that may be affecting our community.
+The Village of Bayside's website Residents section under Parks & Forestry links to information on Invasive Species which provides multiple links for residents to use to obtain more information about the various invasive species that may be affecting our community.

 G. Document that there is a segment of the Great Wisconsin Birding and Nature Trail or a designated Important Bird Area within or adjacent to your community.

-The Village of Bayside is home to the Schlitz Audubon Nature Center (SANC), which contains a segment of the Great Wisconsin Birding and Nature Trail.
-The SANC offers six miles of trails that take visitors through 185 unique acres of forests, wetlands, restored prairies, ravines, bluffs, and Lake Michigan shoreline.
-The SANC is also a designated Important Bird Area because of the habitat provided by the lake for certain waterfowl and a birding hot spot due the location within a migratory flyway.
+The Village of Bayside is home to the Schlitz Audubon Nature Center, which contains a segment of the Great Wisconsin Birding and Nature Trail.
+The Nature Center offers six miles of trails that take visitors through 185 unique acres of forests, wetlands, restored prairies, ravines, bluffs, and Lake Michigan shoreline.
+The Nature Center is also a designated Important Bird Area because of the habitat provided by the lake for certain waterfowl and a birding hotspot due the location within a migratory flyway.

 Community Forest Management